Aged Care and Disability Services

 Costs for Aged Care

-The Australian Government has policy of charging for aged care services.
-The following chargers will apply:
+The Australian Government has policy of charging for some aged care services.
+The following charges will apply:

 • $5.00 for each meal provided